 Jeffrey S. Klein, MD

-Jeffrey S. Klein, MD, is the Radiological Society of North America (RSNA) Board Liaison for Publications and Communications.
+Jeffrey S. Klein, MD, is the Radiological Society of North America (RSNA) Board liaison for publications.

 Dr. Klein is the A. Bradley Soule and John P. Tampas Green and Gold Professor of Radiology at the University of Vermont College of Medicine.
-A renowned expert in lung cancer staging and detection, Dr. Klein has served as editor of RadioGraphics since 2011.
+A renowned expert in lung cancer staging and detection, Dr. Klein served as editor of RadioGraphics 2012-2020.